arnold-c/OutbreakDetection/manuscript/manuscript.typ

 = Discussion

 The performance of an outbreak detection system is highly sensitive to the structure and level of background noise in the simulation.
-Despite the mean daily noise incidence set to equivalent values between the dynamical and Poisson-only simulations, drastically different results are observed.
+Despite the mean daily noise incidence being set to equivalent values for the dynamical and static simulations, drastically different results are observed.

-Under the assumption that non-measles febrile rash is relatively static in time (Poisson noise scenarios), imperfect diagnostics can perform as well, if not better than perfect (ELISA-like) tests at moderate to high testing rates, and at a fraction of the cost @brownRapidDiagnosticTests2020.
+Under the assumption that non-measles febrile rash is relatively static in time (static noise scenarios), imperfect (RDT-like) diagnostics can perform as well, if not better than perfect (ELISA-like) tests at moderate to high testing rates, and at a fraction of the cost @brownRapidDiagnosticTests2020.
 However, if it is expected that the noise is dynamic, imperfect tests cannot overcome their accuracy limitations through higher testing rates, saturating at c.
 74% accuracy, relative to 93% achieved with perfect tests.
-This discrepancy occurs because, despite the same average incidence of noise in each (comparable) scenario, the relative proportion of measles to noise on any one day varies throughout the dynamical noise time series, exacerbating the effects of imperfect diagnostic tests that produce higher rates of false positives and negatives than perfect diagnostics.
+This discrepancy occurs because, despite the same average incidence of noise in each (comparable) scenario, the relative proportion of measles to noise on any one day varies throughout the dynamical noise time series, exacerbating the increase in false positive and negative test results as the diagnostic's sensitivity and specificity declines.

 For all noise structures and diagnostic tests, increasing testing rate was not accompanied by a monotonic change in the associated metrics.
 The reason behind this unintuitive result stems from the use of integer-valued alert thresholds.